Willyb15/Data-Science-Python/Week2/python_lecture.md

 ```
 **Note**: the `range()` function (which we will cover in more depth when we get to functions) as used above simply gives us a list of numbers from 0 up to but not including the inputted number.
 So here, since `len(my_str)` is 5, we call `range(5)`, which returns to us a list of integers from 0 to 4.

 This `for` loop does the exact same thing as the `while` loop we wrote above, but with slightly different syntax.
 So how does it work?
 At each iteration of the loop, `idx` is assigned one of the values in `range(len(my_str))`, and then the code within the indented block is run with that value of `idx`.
-How do know what the values of `idx` will be?
-Python unpacks the values of whatever is after the `in` statement **in order**, and assigns those values to `idx`, one at a time through each iteration of the loop.
+How does Python know what the values of `idx` will be?
+Python simply goes through the values of whatever is after the `in` statement **in order**, and assigns those values to `idx`, one at a time through each iteration of the loop.
 So, since `range(len(my_str))` returns to us a list of integers from 0 to 4, those values get assigned to `idx` as we run through the `for` loop.
 Let's look at one of our favorite kinds of tables to view this:

 | After loop # | idx | What's Printed |
 | ------------ |:---:|:--------------:|